Imperial Korean Armed Forces: Imperial Korean Navy

+Policies

 Retirement

 Imperial Korean Army had a retiring age.
 Colonel-General did not have a retiring age, Lieutenant General should retire at 70, and Major General should retire at 65.
 Senior Officers should retire at the age of 54, Captain should retire at the age of 48, and First lieutenant, Second lieutenant, and Non-commissioned officer should retire at the age of 45.
 But these retiring age can lengthen.

 From 1909, personnels after the retirement got pension.
 Lieutenant Generals got 480 Hwan, Major Generals got 420 Hwan, Colonels got 360 Hwan, Lieutenant Colonels got 300 Hwan, Majors got 240 Hwan, Captains got 180 Hwan, First Lieutenants got 144 Hwan, and Second Lieutenants got 120 Hwan.
 Personnels after the retirement should notify in order to get the pension.
 If the recipients of pension commits serious crime or lose the allegiance of Korea, pension was not given any more.

 Budget

 The Korean Empire had used a lot of money as army budget.
-Army Budget of Korean Empire from 1895-1905:
+Army Budget of Korean Empire from 1895 to 1905:

 Dissolution

-After Japan's victory in the Russo-Japanese War in 1905, the Japanese forced the Korean Empire to sign the Japan–Korea Treaty of 1905.
+After Japan's victory in the Russo-Japanese War in 1905, the Japanese forced the Korean ministers to sign the Japan–Korea Treaty of 1905.
 As per the treaty, the Korean government disbanded the Navy and reduced the numbers of the Imperial Army's City Guards and the Garrison Guards.
 The total number of Garrison Guards was less than 3,000.
 Their ships, such as the Guangjae, transported coal from 1941 until Korea's independence from Japan.
-The army disbanded on August 1st, 1907, as per the Japan–Korea Treaty of 1907.
+The army disbanded on August 1, 1907, as per the Japan–Korea Treaty of 1907.
 From midnight, it rained in Seoul.
 There was an order to gather in Namdaemun.
 In Namdaemun, Major Park Seung-hwan committed suicide out of guilt for not protecting the country.
-His death incited the Korean Army to loot their armories and fight against the Japanese army, beginning the Battle of Namdaemun.
+His death incited the Korean Army to loot their armories, that was confiscated by the Japanese earlier, and fight against the Japanese army, beginning the Battle of Namdaemun.
 Still, the Japanese anticipated this and suppressed them after nearly four hours of fighting.
-On August 30th, 1907, the officers disbanded too.
+13 officers and 57 enlisted were killed as a result of the battle.
+On August 30, 1907, many officers were removed from their position.
 Emperor Sunjong's incorporated the remaining soldiers into the Imperial Retinue Guard, which continued even after the annexation in 1910.
-Fortunately, after disbanding the central army in 1907, the provincial armies gradually separated.
+After disbanding the central army in 1907, the provincial armies gradually separated.
 As a result, the provincial soldiers joined the Righteous Armies before the disbandment.
+The Military Academy was minimized in size that number of new cadets became 15.
+The academy was finally disbanded in September 1909.
+Remaining cadets were sent to Imperial Japanese Army Academy.
+After the dissolution, some cadets who studied abroad returned Korea and served under tight Japanese intervention and served under the Joseon Infantry Division, while some led the independence movement.